DataDog/integrations-core/consul/README.md

 init_config:

 instances:
-    # Where your Consul HTTP Server Lives
+    # where the Consul HTTP Server Lives
-    # Use 'https' if your Consul setup is configured for SSL
+    # use 'https' if Consul is configured for SSL
     - url: http://localhost:8500
+      # again, if Consul is talking SSL
+      # client_cert_file: '/path/to/client.concatenated.pem'

       # submit per-service node status and per-node service status?
       catalog_checks: yes